takipsizad/about_turks/README.md

 # about_turks
-this repo is about who is about  turks being annoying
+this repo is about turks, and them being annoying